CORVALLIS, Ore. – Spring is the time for thinking about fertilizers. Organic options are a great way to go.

 But organic fertilizers have advantages.
 They don’t make a crust on the soil as inorganic fertilizers sometimes do.
 They improve water movement into the soil and, in time, add structure to the soil.
 Organics feed beneficial microbes, making the soil easier to work.
 But they may cost more than chemical, or inorganic fertilizers, because they are less concentrated, supplying fewer nutrients pound for pound.

 Since many chemical/inorganic fertilizers are concentrated and very soluble, it’s easier to apply too much and damage your plants.
 Fresh, non-composted manure can damage your plants as well, because some manure contains harmful amounts of salts.
 They can also be a source of weed seeds.

 Penhallegon has collected information about the nitrogen (N), phosphorus (P) and potassium (K) content of many of the organic substances commonly used as fertilizer in Oregon.
-His report, "Values of Organic Fertilizers," also contains information about how quickly an organic fertilizer releases available nutrients and a reference list on organic gardening.

 "One of the most difficult things to determine for an organic gardener is how much organic fertilizer to use, say on 1,000 square feet of garden," said Penhallegon.
 "For a fertilizer with an N-P-K ratio of 12-11-2, this means 12 percent is nitrogen, 11 percent is phosphorus and 2 percent is potassium.
 In simple terms, this means each 100-pound bag of the fertilizer would contain 12 pounds of nitrogen, 11 pounds phosphorus and two pounds nitrogen.